Choosing the right cage...

 Would you keep a dog in a tiny crate?
 A horse in a tiny stable?
 A tiger in a tiny enclosure at the zoo?
 Of course not!
 There would be outrage, and calls for the RSPCA.

 But when it comes to rabbits and guinea pigs, tiny cages are seen as the norm.
 Hutches where they can barely run, can't have space away from each other, can't play.
-Pet shops happily sell these as suitable and don't think to actually consider whether they are big enough?
-Of course customers and new pet owners trust the pet stores and take their advice, meaning they are dealt an unfair hand and the pigs get a bum deal.
+Pet shops happily sell these as suitable and don't think to actually consider whether they are big enough!
+Of course customers and new pet owners trust pet stores and take their advice, meaning they are dealt an unfair hand and the pigs get a bum deal.

 Indoors or outdoors?